jtremback/cross-chain-validation/spec/queue-module.md

 1) if there exists a linearization *hs* of *hc* such that *hs* is valid, and
 2) precedence of events in *hc* is respected in *hs*.

+We assume that only the producer blockchain invokes enqueue operations, whereas only the consumer blockchain invokes dequeue operations.
+Both blockchains could invoke peak operations.
+Lastly, no blockchain invokes an operation before the previously invoked one is completed.

 Now, we define a set of valid sequential histories of Q.
 Elements are enqueued in the same way they are dequeued.
 Peak operation always returns the first element enqueued that has not yet been dequeued.
 Exceptionally, a dequeue/peak operation returns *nil* if the queue is empty at the time of the dequeue/peak operation, i.e., every element which gets enqueued before this time was also dequeued before this time.
+--->

 ### Closer Look at the IBC Channels